malwr0a/LowRegret-Scoring-/README.md

 # LowRegret-Scoring
-This project is to score IoCs based on LowRegret model.
+This project is to score IoCs based on the LowRegret model.
 Reference: https://github.com/JHUAPL/Low-Regret-Methodology
 ## Contributors:
 * Arwa Alomari https://github.com/malwr0a/